 Roman's 14:8 " For whether we live, we live unto the Lord; and whether we die, we die unto the Lord; whether we live therefore. or die, we are the Lord's"

-To send flowers in memory of Franklin G Mott, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Franklin G Mott, please visit our Heartfelt Sympathies Store.

 Celebration of Life